 A generation of millennials that prefers to learn via video and prides itself on its ‘Do it yourself’ skills has made video-based learning an integral part of in-product training.
 It is no state secret that YouTube continues to remain the first place, where people look for answers for a video-guide to resolving their work-queries.
 Integrating the insatiable appetite for videos and the ability to deliver quick and easy to understand videos, SaaS based products choose to invest in both bite-sized learning and video-based learning to foster training and product adoption.
 It is no rocket science; would you read a two-page solution to understanding how a feature works or rather view a five-minute animated video with voice-over that explains the product feature?
 Videos and bite-sized learning are here to stay!

 With an enhanced focus on security and affordability, SaaS-based products are here to stay and the competition among established players and new-age startups is quite intense.
 It is a win-win situation for companies and individuals deploying and using these products, as they get to choose the product that is best suited to their needs.
 Are you a SaaS-based product company?
 How is it that you are ensuring product adoption and in-product training?
 How do you distinguish your product from other players in the market?
 Is your product training effective and up-to-date?

 At Origin, we offer support at multiple levels.
 Hire us to create top-of-the-line, goal-oriented, result-driven eLearning and product training content.
-Alternatively, if you are keen to assess the efficiency of your existing product training and devise a high-impact development framework for your product training; sign up for PLATO.
 We are here to help you craft your SaaS-based product’s success story.
 Write to us at email@example.com for further information.